PyWavelets/pywt/doc/source/ref/wavelets.rst

 The Wavelet object created in this way is a standard :class:`Wavelet` instance.

-The following example illustrates the way of creating custom Wavelet objects from plain Python lists of filter coefficients and a *filter bank-like* objects.
+The following example illustrates the way of creating custom Wavelet objects from plain Python lists of filter coefficients and a *filter bank-like* object.

   **Example:**